FAQEUCyber Resilience Act

 Citations

-If the CRA product is meant to be integrated into a larger system, do deployment assumptions and outside interfaces still matter?
+If a Cyber Resilience Act product is meant to be integrated into a larger system, do deployment assumptions and outside interfaces still matter?

 Yes.